ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0002_Employee_Qualification_and_Training.md

   Personnel who perform verification and validation activities are made aware of defects and errors that may be encountered as part of their job functions.

- * Contractors and consultants are trained on applicable Medical Data Networks procedures as defined by the scope of their contract/consulting agreement.
+ * Contractors and consultants are trained on applicable MDN procedures as defined by the scope of their contract/consulting agreement.

 ### Training Curriculum and Presentation

 * Training curriculum and presentation materials that arewill be used with groups or used multiple times may be developed, reviewed and approved in accordance with QMS Document Control Procedures.
 For example, New Employee Orientation training materials may be given a QMS document number so that the content does not have to be prepared each time.

 ### New Employee Orientation

-* General
-Medical Data Networks LLC  shall have sufficient personnel with the necessary education, background, training, and experience to assure that all activities required by this part are correctly performed.
+* MDN LLC  shall have sufficient personnel with the necessary education, background, training, and experience to assure that all activities required by this part are correctly performed.

-* Training.
-Medical Data Networks LLC shall have procedures for identifying training needs and ensure that all personnel are trained to adequately perform their assigned responsibilities.
+* MDN LLC shall have procedures for identifying training needs and ensure that all personnel are trained to adequately perform their assigned responsibilities.
 Training shall be documented.

 * As part of their training, personnel shall be made aware of device defects which may occur from the improper performance of their specific jobs.